-- 1. Do the assignments.
-The assignments are tailored to be fairly comprehensive in their coverage of the material, and should help guage your progress in the course. - 2.
-Study your textbook.
-(This may seem pretty obvious, but people do not always think of it.) - 3.
+- 1. Study your textbook.
+(This may seem pretty obvious, but people do not always think of it.) - 2.
 Talk the problem out with other students.
 In this sort of exchange, both parties usually benefit.
 So, if someone asks you a question, do not brush them off as a waste your time.
 If you can solve their problem, you may well learn in the process.
-Even better, form study groups of 3-5 classmates with whom to study weekly. - 4.
+Even better, form study groups of 3-5 classmates with whom to study weekly. - 3.
 Go to your professor during their office hours, or if that is not possible, email them to arrange another time or discuss your difficulty.
-You will find them quite willing to help. - 5.
+You will find them quite willing to help. - 4.
 Go to the Mathematics Help Centre, located in Room 412 Machray Hall, by yourself or collectively, with your study group.
 Its purpose is to provide a place where students can get answers to specific mathematical problems related to their course.
 You pay for this service via your course fees-so use it!
 The hours of operation will be posted on the door.